brianctuckersr/jirapythonapi/README.md

 Domain input assumes your domain is https://mycompany.atlassian.com.
 When prompted for domain, enter only the value for "mycompany".

-Upon successful authentication, the group memer list will print to the screen.
+Upon successful authentication, the group member list will print to the screen.
 When the process is complete, the data will be written to a csv file for use in your favorite spreadsheet app - sheets, libreoffice, or excel.